 A blog is simply a website that is updated regularly.
 Each post (what you write) is date-stamped.
 An archive is built up as you publish posts.
 I think of a website as a “book” of information.
 To me, a blog is a newspaper or magazine.

 People who read your blog may visit your blog daily or at least regularly.
-Or they may subscribe to it through a rss reader or email.
+Or they may subscribe to it through an RSS reader or email.
 I won’t get into how “rss” works.
 Just think of it as a delivery system that collects the blog posts in one place, to make it easier for subscribers to see what is new to read.
 It “syndicates” your blog.
-RSS readers are not a popular as they once were.

 - WordPress http://www.wordpress.com

 You can also self-host WordPress on a hosting service.
 Self-hosting allows you to use the thousands of plug-ins and themes to extend the functionality of the WordPress software and design.
-To self-host you would use the WordPress.org software.
-The WordPress.org website has recommended hosts.
-I use Pagely.com, a web hosting service that only hosts WordPress sites.
-I like Pagely.com because WordPress is all they do and are experts.
-Other hosts use various programs and may not be experts in WordPress.
-It is hard finding employees who have in-depth knowledge about many programs.
-Pagely.com is more expensive, but worth it for the specialization and excellent customer service.
+To self-host, you would use the WordPress.org software.
+Automattic/Wordpress recommends BlueHost for wordpress.org sites.

 To understand the difference between WordPress.com and WordPress.org, see this page.

-If you use blogging service like Blogger or WordPress.com, you will choose what you want your blog to be called.
+If you use a blogging service WordPress.com, you will choose what you want your blog to be called.
 Then the blog service will add their domain name on the end.
-So your blog address would be something like: www.youpick.blogspot.com or www.youpick.wordpress.com.
+So your blog address would be something like www.youpick.wordpress.com.
 This is fine as long as you don’t mind being tied to the blog platform and don’t plan to move your blog.

-If you move your blog, you can’t take the blogspot.com or wordpress.com name with you.
+If you move your blog, you can’t take wordpress.com’s name with you.
 You can redirect the old name to your new blog.
 If you do what I do and buy my own domain name, donnallong.com, then you can move your blog and keep the old links, subscribers, and name recognition.